 So we had a number of visitors during those years.
 Here is a photo of me and my mother, during a two-week visit she made to Tuluá.
 This was a famous spot – the “Curva Del Violin” – a particularly sharp turn in the road towards Ibagué: “Go Slowly Or You Will Die” it says.

-But Tuluá was also famous in Colombia for political violence, having suffered particularly in the long and bloody conservative / liberal wars in the 1940’s and 1950’s (known as La Violencia).
+Note the bullet-holes in the sign… Tuluá was also famous in Colombia for political violence, having suffered particularly in the long and bloody conservative / liberal wars in the 1940’s and 1950’s (known as La Violencia) – the setting for Gustavo Alvarez Gardeazabal’s book that I mention above.
 And by the time we arrived, the situation in Tuluá was becoming very complicated.

 In addition to a continuing level of political violence, armed rebel groups controlled areas in the mountain ranges on each side of the Cauca Valley: to the west, the Fuerzas Armadas Revolucionarias de Colombia (“FARC” – the Revolutionary Armed Forces of Colombia), and to the east, the Ejercito de Liberación Nacional (“ELN” – the National Liberation Army).

-With its origins in La Violencia, by 1987 the FARC had evolved, from being political revolutionaries with a social-justice platform, into bandits, extorting and kidnapping, in alliances of convenience with the drug cartels in some places.
+With its origins in La Violencia, by 1987 when Jean and I arrived in Tuluá the FARC had evolved, from being political revolutionaries, with a social-justice platform, into bandits, extorting and kidnapping, in alliances of convenience with the drug cartels in some places.
 (As I write this, nearly 30 years later, it seems possible that the long armed conflict with the FARC may finally be coming to an end, with the signing of a peace agreement to be ratified through a referendum.)

 Meanwhile, the ELN seemed to be focused on extorting money from multinational oil companies by blowing up remote pipelines, causing enormous environmental damage.
 Despite their Marxist rhetoric, neither the ELN nor the FARC seemed to have authentic political goals.